Mini Logo

 Meaning and History

-This automaker has repeatedly changed hands, unwittingly changing owners but retaining its original identity.
-So, in 1966, its owner was a new company formed due to the takeover of several companies by BMC.
+This automaker has repeatedly changed hands, with each change of ownership leaving it with its original identity.
+In 1966, its owner was a new company formed following BMC’s takeover of several companies.
 The newly formed structure was named British Motor Holdings.

-Then BMH merged with the Leyland Motors plant and became known as British Leyland (Rover Group).
-In 1988, it broke up and passed to British Aerospace, subsequently acquired by BMW (in 1994).
-After the final disappearance of the Rover Group in 2000, the new owner retained the Mini brand.
+Then, BMH merged with the Leyland Motors plant, forming British Leyland (Rover Group).
+In 1988, it broke up and passed to British Aerospace, which was subsequently acquired by BMW (in 1994).
+The new owner retained the Mini brand after the Rover Group’s final disappearance in 2000.
 During all this time, its emblem has not lost its originality.
-The conceptual evolution of the logo only began with BMW.
+The logo’s conceptual evolution began only with BMW.
 She has six brand names in total.

 What is Mini?